Publication

 The HHS Office of Inspector General (OIG) has issued a number of compliance program guidance documents, all of which stresses the importance of written compliance guidance for employees.ย The OIG notes that โ€œAt a minimum, comprehensive compliance programs should includeโ€ฆthe development and distribution of written standards of conduct, as well as written policies and procedures that promote the [organizationโ€™s] commitment to compliance and that address specific areas of potential fraud, such as claims development and submission processes, code gaming, and financial relationships with physicians and other health care professionals.โ€[2]ย The United States Sentencing Commission โ€œFederal Sentencing Guidelinesโ€ notes โ€œhave an effective compliance and ethics program.., an organization shallโ€ฆshall establish standards and procedures to prevent and detect criminal conduct.โ€

-The failure to properly develop, disseminate, and train covered persons on compliance-related policies and procedures can prove to be a huge mistake that can result in a variety of liabilities, loss of revenue and reputation.ย The fact is that scores, if not hundreds, of policy documents are needed to be in compliance with regulatory and care standards.ย Compliance related policy documents are needed to establish the structure and operation of the compliance program.ย These alone number in the dozens.ย Some of them are identified directly in compliance guidance documents, such as duty to report, non-retaliation, confidentiality, etc.
+The failure to properly develop, disseminate, and train covered persons on compliance-related policies and procedures can prove to be a huge mistake that can result in a variety of liabilities, loss of revenue, and damage to reputation.ย The fact is that scores, if not hundreds, of policy documents are needed to be in compliance with regulatory and care standards.ย Compliance-related policy documents are needed to establish the structure and operation of the compliance program.ย These alone number in the dozens.ย Some of them are identified directly in compliance guidance documents, such as the duty to report, non-retaliation, confidentiality, etc.

-However, most of the needed compliance related policies are operational in nature and relate to compliance high risk areas.ย The upcoming deadline for ICD 10 Coding mandates is a reminder of this.ย The deadline for these policies is October 1, 2014 and that date is fast approaching.ย Those failing to meet this deadline will be confronted by a host of payment and penalty problems.ย Those who have been working to revise and update the code policies know how difficult, time consuming and expensive to do this.
+However, most of the needed compliance-related policies are operational in nature and relate to compliance high-risk areas.ย The upcoming deadline for ICD-10 Coding mandates is a reminder of this.ย The deadline for these policies is October 1, 2014, and that date is fast approaching.ย Those failing to meet this deadline will be confronted by a host of payment and penalty problems.ย Those who have been working to revise and update the code policies know how difficult, time-consuming, and expensive it is to do this.

 • Anti-Kickback Statute